CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 </code></pre>

-<p> following is an editted source code that does give the correct output.
-It is less intuitive then the last code but returns the correct format <br> ADD EDITED SOURCE CODE HERE</p>
+<p> following is an editted script that does give the correct output.
+I chose to include this as well as the not-quite-working script, because this working script is less intuitive then the last code but returns the correct format.
+I added comments to each step to descripe the code and make the process more transparent. <br> ADD EDITED SOURCE CODE HERE</p>

-<p>running this code in the same directory as eng-ood_NT.tsv writes and returns the three txt files contianing the preprocessed train, test, and dev sets in the directory you ran the code from.</p>
+<p>running this code in the same directory as the tsv file writes and returns three txt files contianing the preprocessed train, test, and dev sets into the directory where the code was initialized.</p>

 <p> The working code and tsv file of data can be accessed through this link:<br> https://github.com/CheyenneWing/Preparing-Data-for-Joey-NMT-Toolkit/tree/main/docs
 </p>

 <i>This research was funded by NSF-DEL and NSF-GRFP.
 Other contributers include Dr. Graham Neubig and Dr. Antonios Anastasopoulos.
+Copywrite for the bible translation used is held by © 2010, Wycliffe Bible Translators, Inc. All rights reserved.
 </i>